FISH CALL CHARTERS

 843-509-7337 (REDS)

 South Carolina offers flyfishing clients many year round opportunities, but most of our flyfishing centers around redfish.
 Redfish have a reputation as easy dumb targets in some areas but not in South Carolina.
 Our redfish feed mostly by scent so fooling them with a fly can be tough some days.
 Other days they will act like they have never seen a boat and eat just about everything you throw at them.
 Those days are fewer and further between with the increased fishing pressure of the last few years.
 We can catch reds on the fly just about any time of the year but concentrate most of our flyfishing efforts into two seasons; tailing redfish of the Summer and schooling redfish of the Winter.
-It is very important in flyfishing to be able to see your target, and these two seasons offer great sight casting., In the Winter months, the redfish gather into huge schools, and prowl the shallow water flats.
+Since I got a bigger boat for the Summer months, I no longer run tailing redfish charters.
+I'm just not fishing that area that time of the year anymore.
+I do however have several other captains that I can book you with for tailing redfish.
+It is very important in flyfishing to be able to see your target, and these two seasons offer great sight casting.
+In the Winter months, the redfish gather into huge schools, and prowl the shallow water flats.
 The cold temperatures kill off the bacteria and algea making the water very clear so sightcasting is at its best.
 We pole the flats hunting in my skinny water boat for these schools of redfish, and it is not uncommon to find schools of 200-500 hungry fish.
 These Winter fish are much slower due to low water temps so we can typically get lots of shots at them.
-The Summer months also offer excellent flyfishing for redfish.
+The Summer months also offer excellent flyfishing for redfish but I no longer run these trips.
+I do have other captains available for this type of fishing.
 These trips are centered around the higher than normal tides from April through October (Charleston's Summer).
 During these high tides, the fish will move deep into the spartina grass to feed on crustaceans.
 As the fish noses down to suck a crab from the mub, its' tail breaks the surface of the water giving us a fly shot to a feeding fish.
 This takes an accurate cast because the fish is very intent on getting that crab.
 Many times we will find 15 or 20 fish tailing in a single flat.
 Many anglers find this to be the most exciting fishing there is!
 Most of the time, we will pole the flats looking for tails and feeding fish, but sometimes we leave the boat to chase the fish on foot.
 These tides occur on very specific dates and only last a few hours so you must plan early if you want to fish one of these tailing tides.
 Flyfishing for reds can also be great during the spring and fall months if conditions allow for sightcasting.
+These days I am only fly fishing the shallow flats November thru March when the water is most clear.
+In the summer months, we can do offshore reef fly fishing for cobia, amberjacks, mackerel, etc. The conditions have to be just right to get 15-30 miles offshore to target these species.

 Clear water and schooling reds, perfect sightcasting!